Rokycany: Sights

 The Masarykovo Square is in the historical core of Rokycany and contains most of town's cultural monuments.
-The town hall is a Baroque building by architect Ignác Jan Nepomuk Palliardi from 1804–1808.
+The town hall is a Baroque building by architect Ignác Jan Nepomuk Palliardi, built in 1804–1808.
 The stone Baroque fountain from 1827 stands in front of the so-called "Rokycan's House of Enlightenment".
 In the mid-19th century, this Neo-Renaissance building and the town hall were two only two-storey houses in the square.

 The Church of Our Lady of the Snows is located in the northeastern part of the square.
 It stands on the place of the episcopal court, mentioned already in 1110.
 It was built in the Gothic style in the 14th century.
 After a large fire, it was rebuilt in the Neoclasical style by Palliardi in 1785–1788.

 The Dumet's House next to the church was first mentioned in 1512, however it probably exists much longer.
 In 1784–1787 it served as a school, but it burned down.
 Nowadays it has a Rococo façade with stucco decoration.